Pearls from artists* # 266

 Comments are welcome!

 Posted on September 20, 2017, in Art in general, Inspiration, Pearls from Artists, Photography and tagged "Beauty: A Very Short Introduction", expansiveness, form, graandeur, inner light, jewels, landscapesopenness, natural, objects, objets trouves, perfection, pleasure, Roger Scruton, symmetry, unity, Washington DC, works of art.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 266.